 Historically a university city, Salamanca is one of the best places to learn Spanish abroad.
 Not only is the city home to “the Oxford University of Spain,” Salamanca is dominated by its student population and academic mindset.
 If you’re looking for a slightly more challenging academic experience and a college town vibe (Spanish style), Salamanca is a great place to study Spanish in Spain.

-Check out Greenheart Travel’s Summer Camp Program in Salamanca.
+Consider Greenheart Travel’s Summer Camp Program in Salamanca

 Guanajuato, Mexico is a city of the arts.
 Although its biggest festival, Festival Cervantino, only takes place once a year, Guanajuato spends the rest of its time celebrating with concerts, film festivals, plays, and callejoneadas, a folkloric tradition in which costumed performers stroll through the city’s streets singing.
 Among all of these historical sites and cultural celebrations, you’ll be able to experience the real Mexico, and immerse yourself in a culture and language that is loved worldwide.